MariusLita/JenkinsProject/README.md

 This two commands will install the dependecies based on the pom.xml file and run the SpringBoot app.
 To test it just access localhost:8080 on an browser and you should be able to see the html template.

+The project also contains the Jenkinsfile if you want to run the project in Jenkins.